Timwi/KtaneSouvenir/documentation.md

 * **`info: new(...)`** — specifies font information.
 Valid only for text answers, and only if the question has `Type = AnswerType.DynamicFont`.
 	* **`font:`** — specifies the font (to be obtained from the module).
 Required for `Type = AnswerType.DynamicFont`.
 	* **`fontTexture:`** — specifies the font texture (to be obtained from the module).
 Required for `Type = AnswerType.DynamicFont`.
-	* **`raiseBy:** — optional.
-Use these in cases where the dynamic font’s baseline does not align with the answer boxes on Souvenir.
+	* **`raiseBy:`** — optional.
+Use this in cases where the dynamic font’s baseline does not align with the answer boxes on Souvenir.
 Currently only used by *Encrypted Maze*, which uses a font containing the symbols.

 ### `new Discriminator(...)` (to be used with `yield return`)